The Pickle Jar theory is based on the idea that time, like a pickle jar, is limited.

 The marbles matter, too, but not as much.
 Still, they’re easy to pour into the jar.
 The marbles mean the things you want to do, but don’t have to.
 If you can fit them in, great, but they don't matter as much as the golf balls.

-The sand stands for all the small, time taking tasks that, again are easy to do.
+The sand stands for all the small, time taking tasks are easy to do.
 The time management matrix theory would class 'sandy tasks' as irrelevant, unimportant or inappropriate.

 The water is for whatever takes time, but doesn’t really add anything: Hours spent wasting time online, excessive water-cooler chats or anything else that you define as a poor use of your time.